actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Subject Day Minutes
 ---
-Returns daily-level minute epochs about the requested subject.
+Returns daily-level minute epochs for the requested subject.
+The `day` argument is required.
+Daily-level minute epochs returned will be filtered in the subject's timezone.

 **Request:**

     GET /v1/subjects/{id}/dayminutes/{day}

+**Additional Notes**

-**Note:** Format of {day} is "yyyy-MM-dd" Examples: `2012-12-01` and Dec.
-1, 2012 and `2012-01-30` for Jan.
-30, 2013.
+- Format of {day} is "yyyy-MM-dd".
+Example: `2012-12-01` denotes December 1, 2012 and `2012-01-30` denotes January 30, 2013.

-**Note:** x, y and z have been deprecated for AxisXCounts, AxisYCounts and AxisZCounts respectively.
+- x, y and z have been deprecated for AxisXCounts, AxisYCounts and AxisZCounts respectively.

 **Response:**